Introduced in Underworld

 - Famous Last Words: "You may have killed me, cousin... but my will... is done regardless."

 - Forced to Watch: Viktor did this to him, making him watch as Sonja was executed by sunlight.

-- Go Out with a Smile: Right before Kraven finishes him, he gets the satisfaction to see Selene bit Micheal, turning him into a Hybrid just as he wanted.
+- Go Out with a Smile: Right before Kraven finishes him, he gets the satisfaction of seeing Selene bite Michael, turning him into a hybrid just as he wanted.

 - Healing Factor: His is powerful enough to push silver arrows and bullets out of his body.

 - Heartbroken Badass: Due to the death of his lover, Sonja, and their unborn child.

 - Incoming Ham: "You are acting like a pack of rabid DOGS!!!
 And that, gentlemen, simply will not do."

 - Large Ham: At times, being fond of Chewing the Scenery, though he's nowhere near as bad as Viktor.